View Cecil Cochran's Obituary on CommercialAppeal.com and share memories

 Cecil Edward Cochran

-Galloway, TN - Cecil Edward Cochran, 85 of Galloway, TN passed away July 3, 2019.
+Galloway - Cecil Edward Cochran, 85 of Galloway, TN passed away July 3, 2019.
 He was a member of Calvary Church, a master gardener, loved his grandchildren and woodworking and was a member of Sheet Metal Union.
-He was preceded in death by his parents William L. "Knob" and Ruby Cochran.
-He is survived by his wife of 59 years, Juanita Cochran; sons, David Cochran, Larry Cochran and Tony Cochran (Melanie); sisters, Faye Ross and Norma Jean Benard; brother, Mike Cochran; six grandchildren, Andy Cochran, Alex Cochran, Zac Cochran, Taylor Cochran, Austin Carlisle and Paige Ward.
+He was preceded in death by his wife of 59 years, Juanita Cochran and parents, William L. "Knob" and Ruby Cochran.
+He is survived by his sons, David Cochran, Larry Cochran and Tony Cochran (Melanie); sisters, Faye Ross and Norma Jean Benard; brother, Mike Cochran; six grandchildren, Andy Cochran, Alex Cochran, Zac Cochran, Taylor Cochran, Austin Carlisle and Paige Ward.
 The family will receive friends Tuesday, July 9 for 6pm - 8 pm and the service will be Wednesday, July 10 at 11am all at the Munford Chapel.
 Interment will be in Covington Memorial Gardens.